google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 Now that we have our content encryption key, we can encrypt the payload.

-We create an AES128 Cipher using the content encryption key as the key and the nonce is as an initialization vector.
+We create an AES128 cipher using the content encryption key as the key and the nonce is as an initialization vector.

 In Node this is done like so: